-As word spreads the courses and workshops are attracting increasing numbers of delegates with some courses starting to "sell out".
-Feedback from delegates is overwhelmingly positive.
+As word spreads the courses and workshops are attracting increasing numbers of delegates, many of whom have had no previous connection with us.
+Some courses are starting to "sell out".
+Feedback from delegates is overwhelmingly positive, with many people returning when courses are run again.